latam-polmeth/Meeting2021/README.md

 The application process will be open through May 31, 2021 **in the following link**.
 Those interested in attending must indicate paper title, author information, and an abstract not exceeding 250 words.
 Graduate students must indicate their intention to participate in the poster session.

 The organizing team will notify applicants of its decision on June  18, 2021.
-Applicants will then have the chance to register through July 30, 2021.
+Applicants will then have the chance to register from June 21 through July 30, 2021.
 There is a small registration fee ($10 and $20 for student and non-student SPM members; $25 and $50 for non-members, respectively).
 To ensure that all participants have enough time to read their paper, participants are required to submit their papers no later than October 31, 2021.

 ## Program